damianhakert/damianhakert.github.io/source/posts/2016-10-18-getting-started-with-gitlab-workflow-issues-and-merge-requests.html.md

 ## GitLab Workflow

+The **GitLab Workflow** consists on a logical sequence of possible actions to be taken during the entire lifecycle of the software development process, using GitLab as the platform that hosts your code.

+The GitLab Workflow takes into account the [GitLab Flow][post-flow], which consists of Git-based methods and tactics for version management, such as branching strategy, Git best practices, and so on.

-At GitLab our [goal][master-plan] is to allow you to go from idea to production in 10 steps:
+With the GitLab Workflow, the [goal][master-plan] is to help teams to work cohesively and effectively since the first stage of implementing something new (ideation) until the last stage, which is deploying that implementation to production.
+That's what we call "going faster from idea to production in 10 steps".

 ![FROM IDEA TO PRODUCTION IN 10 STEPS](/images/blogimages/idea-to-production-10-steps.png)

 ### Stages of Software Development

+The natural course of the software development process passes through 10 major steps, for whose GitLab presents individual solutions:

-1. **IDEA:** Every new proposal starts with an idea, which usually come in a chat.
+1. **IDEA:** Every new proposal starts with an idea, which usually come up in a chat.
 For this stage, GitLab integrates with [Mattermost].
 2. **ISSUE:** The most effective way to discuss an idea is creating an issue for it.
 Your team and your collaborators can help you to polish and improve it in the [issue tracker](#gitlab-issue-tracker).
 3. **PLAN:** Once the discussion came to an agreement, it's time to code.
 But wait!
 First, we need to prioritize and organize our workflow.
 For this, we can use the [Issue Board](#gitlab-issue-board).
 4. **CODE:** Now we're ready to write our code, once we have everything organized.